fbr600/rERR/README.md

 * Without compilation:

   You can download the .zip file [here](https://github.com/fbr600/rERR_binnary/raw/master/rERR_0.0.0.9000.zip).
-  Then run the follow code in RStudio:
+  Change the path to the download folder in the following code and run it in RStudio:

   ```
   install.packages("path_to_downloads_folder/rERR_0.0.0.9000.zip", repos = NULL, type = "win.binary")